EnterpriseDB/tpa/ui/README.md

 * __req/__ Python requirements for app, by deployment type.
 * __ansible/__ Ansible roles for deployment and dependencies.

+* [build]/static -- webpack will place the runtime static bundle here.
+* [build]/node_modules -- npm will use this as its "global" installation prefix.

+Note that this means you have to run npm with the -g option set, and ensure you source ./initenv.sh before running npm.

 ## Development Quickstart

-It's assumed you have a Debian-derived system with basic Python and Postgres development tools installed.
 By default, the system will be configured with dev settings.
 This can be changed by setting the DJANGO_SETTINGS_MODULE to one of the other role configs in tpasite.conf.

 * Create a virtualenv for the project and activate it.

 * Setup the environment and run the internal dev server on port 8000:

+[ TODO -- Add instructions about the Makefile, npm and webpack. ]

 ```
+~/tpa/ui > . ./initenv.sh
+...
+~/tpa/ui > make dev-setup
+...

 ~/tpa/ui > pip install -r req/dev.txt
 ...
 ~/tpa/ui > createdb tpa-dev
 ...
 ~/tpa/ui > ./apps/manage.py migrate
+...
+~/tpa/ui > webpack -hw &
 ...
 ~/tpa/ui > ./apps/manage.py runserver
 ```